 The Ink Blot rolled forward to Downtown Houston, passing the edge of the high school yard.
 At the same instant, hundreds and hundreds of those black threads whipped from the south, weaving into the Ink Blot’s body.
 The Blot grew larger and larger, reverberating with the Sphere’s warbling.
 The sound was not a shriek or a roar: it was a ringing tone, tinnitus in the ear, buzzing in the bone.

-Another group of heroes ran up to the Blot, joined by police officers.
+Another group of capes ran up to the Blot, joined by police officers.
 Epione recognized Trainwreck and Afterthought among their number.
 The officers unloaded their guns, Afterthought hefted his own rifle, and Trainwreck ran in for the kill.

-The Blot exploded into hundreds of razor sharp wires that whipped through the heroes and police.
+The Blot exploded into hundreds of razor sharp wires that whipped through the capes and police.
 Blood sprayed across the field, and in a flash, all those that crossed the field were either dead or mutilated beyond saving.

 “Were you fast enough to see that, Remise?”
 Epione asked.